Svedera/avro-doc-generator/README.md

-# avro-doc-generator
+# Avro schemas documentation

+## What is it?

-Documentation generator for avro schemas
+Package for generation of documentation in html format for avro schemas .